-A: In a primary care clinic, rectal diazepam.
-It has a very complex dosing schedule based upon patient’s age and weight.
-I think it can be simplified: The smallest infants should receive 2.5 mg; toddlers 5 mg; school-age kids 10 mg.
+A: In a primary care clinic, I prefer rectal diazepam.
+It has a very complex dosing schedule based upon patient's age and weight.
+I think it can be simplified: The smallest infants should receive 2.5 mg; toddlers 5 mg; school-age kids should receive 10 mg.
 It takes 10 to 15 minutes to work, so I would administer it and then send the patient off to the ED by ambulance.

 Q: Let's construct a drug and equipment list for primary care providers.
 Drugs: oxygen, oral rehydrating solutions such as Pedialyte, WHO's oral hydrating solution and perhaps sports drinks, ondansetron, epinephrine, ceftriaxone, glucose and finally rectal diazepam.
 Equipment: self-filling bag and mask, IV/intraosseous fluid and administration set (if possible) and suction.
 Do we need anything else?

 A: Although it is fairly expensive, you might consider an automated external defibrillator (AED).

 Q: How often should primary care physicians' offices have drills on using our "crash carts," and what kind of drills should we have?